 Expanding your knowledge of AI in relation to community requires a careful assessment of the current state of community AI and how it is being used successfully.
 Additionally, the risks of its application must be understood in order to ensure that community builders and managers can work purposefully and ethically with AI as a strategic tool.

-Join us on Tuesday, July 21, 2020 at 8:30 AM ET for this on-demand workshop led by Venessa Paech, Co-Founder of Australian Community Managers and Leading APAC Community Specialist.
-This workshop will cover a number of key topics, including:
+This on-demand webinar is led by Venessa Paech, Co-Founder of Australian Community Managers and Leading APAC Community Specialist.
+This workshop covers a number of key topics, including:

 - How to define and think about AI as a community builder